nvtrinh2001/nvtrinh2001/README.md

 - 🌱 I’m currently learning to improve my programming skills in **Solidity** and **Ethereum ecosystem**

+- 💬 Some tools that I am currently using **ethers, hardhat, nodejs, nextjs, web3uikit**

 - 🤝 I’m looking for help with **how to become a better blockchain developer**

 - 👨‍💻 All of my projects are available at [here](https://github.com/nvtrinh2001)